-The obtained results indicate that Household visits are the most impactful action in terms of cost savings achievements, whereas Community approaches seem to be more effective in reaching a larger number of affected households.
+This document presents and compares the results obtained through the different actions implemented by each pilot, and also analyses the impact of each action individually.
+It must be noted that not all actions are carried out in all pilots.
+The analysis is done using a set of Key Performance Indicators (KPIs) that were specifically defined for this purpose considering the partners' expectations for each action.
+Furthermore, a group of efficiency indicators are also defined considering the relationship between the efforts required money, time, people - and the outcomes obtained (cost, energy and emissions savings).
+The resources data used for the latter are approximations based on the partners' experiences and not audited costs.
+As observed in Figure 2, globally, the carried out activities resulted in total expected energy savings of 1,156 MWh/year as well as 7,717 m3/year of water.
+These translated into expected cost savings of 315 k€/year and emissions reductions of 265 tonCO2/year.
+Furthermore, 21 people was free of debt.
+The obtained results per action indicate that Household visits are the most impactful action in terms of cost savings achievements, whereas Community approaches seem to be more effective in reaching a larger number of affected households.
 Moreover, Community approaches seem to be less resource intensive, as they require less time and people involved to reach the same number of affected households than other activities.
-Still, the successful implementation of Community approaches takes a longer time to achieve, as it requires the involvement of different actors, and its positive impacts in terms of cost savings depend on the existence of policies or regulations protecting vulnerable customers, or market conditions where customer can optimize their contract by changing companies or contracted tariffs.
-Otherwise, Community approaches might be a useful tool to demand such conditions, but it will imply longer time to get tangible impacts.
+Still, the successful implementation of Community approaches takes a longer time to achieve, as it requires the involvement of different actors, and its positive impacts in terms of cost savings depend on the existence of policies or regulations protecting vulnerable consumers, or market conditions where customer can optimize their contract by changing companies or contracted tariffs.
+Otherwise, Community approaches might be a useful tool to demand such conditions, but the need of political activism implies even longer time to get tangible impacts.
 In EmpowerMed, only the pilots in Spain and Slovenia reported cost savings for this action, being significantly higher in the first where Collective assemblies existed prior to the project start.
-For the rest, a more informative approach was used, which complicates accounting for tangible cost, energy or emissions savings.
+For the rest, a more informative approach was used, which brings its own benefits but complicates accounting for tangible cost, energy or emissions savings to sum up to the KPIs stated for this project.